Alberobello Puglia

 Taormina Mount Etna

 A visit to Europe’s largest volcano, Mt.
 Etna offers an incredible chance to see lava flows up close.
 You can join a tour of Mt Etnas lunar-like landscapes for an incredible experience.
-Mount Etna is on of the highest volcano in Europe and on of the most active in the world.
-The volcano shaped the Sicilian history and landscape and still affects the island today.
-It is an UNESCO World Heritage site since 2013 and the smoking volcano craters and the old and new lava flows are always an impressive experience for visitors.
+Mount Etna is one of the highest volcanos in Europe and one of the most active in the world.
+The volcano shaped Sicilian history and landscape and still affects the island today.
+It has been an UNESCO World Heritage site since 2013 and the smoking volcano, craters and lava flows are always an impressive experience for visitors.

 MT.
 ETNA WINERY TOUR